Chart Color Schemes

 Aintree shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Educational attainment in Aintree is notably higher than broader benchmarks.
-43.3% of residents aged 15 and above hold university qualifications, compared to 24.3% in the SA3 area and 30.4% nationally as of 2021 data.
-This significant educational advantage positions the area favourably for knowledge-based opportunities.
-Bachelor degrees are most prevalent at 27.7%, followed by postgraduate qualifications (12.7%) and graduate diplomas (2.9%).
+As of a specific date, 43.3% of residents aged 15 and above held university qualifications, compared to 24.3% in the SA3 area and 30.4% nationally in Australia.
+This high level of educational attainment positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 27.7%, followed by postgraduate qualifications at 12.7% and graduate diplomas at 2.9%.

-Trade and technical skills are also prominent, with 28.9% of residents aged 15 and above holding vocational credentials – advanced diplomas (14.3%) and certificates (14.6%).
-Educational participation is high, with 36.1% of residents currently enrolled in formal education as of the latest census data.
+Trade and technical skills are also prominent, with 28.9% of residents aged 15 and above holding vocational credentials – advanced diplomas at 14.3% and certificates at 14.6%.
+Educational participation is high, with 36.1% of residents currently enrolled in formal education.
 This includes 15.3% in primary education, 6.3% in secondary education, and 4.5% pursuing tertiary education.
-Aintree's four schools have a combined enrollment reaching 1,415 students while the area demonstrates typical Australian school conditions (ICSEA: 1036) with balanced educational opportunities.
-The educational mix includes one primary, one secondary, and two K-12 schools.
-School places per 100 residents (12.0) are below the regional average (16.2), indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education